atk-titan/ML_project/README.md

-## this is the first end to end Machine learning project by me
+## this is the first, end to end Machine learning project by me